Guide to Creating Effective Work Orders

 - Task or procedure checklist

-The easiest way to create, manage, and maintain this detailed information is to use computerized maintenance management software (CMMS).
+The easiest way to create, manage, and maintain this detailed information in a work order is to use computerized maintenance management software (CMMS).
 The best CMMS allows manufacturers to create and assign the work through an easy-to-use app.

 Using a mobile-first digital platform to manage Work Orders ensures that everyone involved in the process knows the status of the work.
 This workflow helps improve productivity and offers a scalable way to manage the process.